 Their thoughts might seem scattered to others, especially if they speak rapidly.

-If your child appears hyperactive, it may be hard for their peers to feel like they are being paid attention to.
+If your child appears hyperactive, their peers might feel like they aren’t paying attention to the conversation.

 Impulsiveness